-The American Opportunity Tax Credit is worth \$2,500 in 2020.
+The American Opportunity Tax Credit is worth \$2,500 in 2021.
 It is now available for all four years of college, and it can be used to cover the cost of course materials.
-Income phaseout levels for the credit begin at \$160,000 of modified AGI for joint filers and \$80,000 of modified AGI for single filers in 2020.
+Income phaseout levels for the credit begin at \$160,001 of modified AGI for joint filers and \$80,001 of modified AGI for single filers in 2021.
 In addition, 40% of the credit is refundable, which could enable lower-income taxpayers to get money back from the IRS.

 The Lifetime Learning Credit, which applies to undergraduate study, as well as graduate and professional education pursuits, could be worth up to \$2,000.
-For 2020, eligibility begins phasing out for joint filers with modified AGI of \$118,000 (\$59,000 for single filers).
+The Consolidated Appropriations Act (CAA) of 2021 changed the Lifetime Learning Credit by aligning its income phase out rule with the American Opportunity Tax Credit.
+For 2021, eligibility begins phasing out for joint filers with modified AGI above \$160,000 (\$80,000 for single filers).
 If a student qualifies for both credits in the same year, you may claim either credit, but not both.